By Clyde Hughes | AC JosepH

 Hathaway, who earned her bachelor’s degree in human service, anthropology and criminal justice, said while the support she has received for Ubuntu has been pleasing, it started off slowly.
 She was working as a pre-kindergarten teacher in Ambridge, Pa. while doing some post-grad work when she got laid off.

 She admitted at the time feeling unfulfilled when “ubuntu” popped back into her mind again and it made her hungry to make a difference.
 In 2017 she moved back to Atlantic City where her mother lived.

 “In those times, I would journal ideas for different community events and think of ways to execute,” Hathaway said.
 “I would always doodle ‘The Ubuntu Way’ and one day I decided that I was going to start putting on community events because I saw the need for it.
 Watching my nieces and nephews grow up without having a lot of positive things to do just didn’t sit well with me.
 I decided that I was going to be the person that I needed growing up and the rest is history really.

 Growing a Nonprofit

-Since then, she has hosted successful events such as Juneteenth the Ubuntu Way, A Vision Board Night the Ubuntu Way and Kickball the Ubuntu way.
+Since then, Hathaway has hosted successful events such as Juneteenth the Ubuntu Way, A Vision Board Night the Ubuntu Way and Kickball the Ubuntu Way.